umeshrapol/NETFLIX_DATA_SET/README.md

 Jupyter Notebooks: For interactive exploration and coding

-Key Takeaways
+# 📌 Key Takeaways

 Netflix relies heavily on mature and teen content (TV-MA & TV-14).

 The platform sources content globally, with the US and India leading the way.

-Timing matters: content releases spike in summer and holiday seasons.
+Timing matters: Content releases spike in summer and holiday seasons.

-Most content arrives on Netflix about a year after release — helpful for licensing strategies.
+Licensing Strategy: Most content arrives on Netflix about a year after its initial release.

-Final Thoughts
+# 🚀 Final Thoughts

 This project provided a thorough understanding of Netflix’s content landscape.
 By breaking the data into digestible parts and visualizing trends, we gained valuable insights into what makes Netflix’s library so diverse and appealing to audiences worldwide.

 If you’d like to dig deeper, run the .ipynb file to see all the code and experiment with the data yourself!

+Let me know if you want me to refine anything further! 🚀